Maguindanao people: Independent Philippines

 After independence, efforts to integrate the Muslims into the new political order met with stiff resistance.
 It was unlikely that the Muslims, who have had longer cultural history as Muslims than the Christian Filipinos as Christian, would surrender their identity.
-The conflict was exacerberated in 1965 with the "Jabidah Massacre", in which Muslim soldiers were allegedly eliminated because they refused to invade Sabah.
+The conflict was exacerbated in 1965 with the "Jabidah Massacre", in which Muslim soldiers were allegedly eliminated because they refused to invade Sabah.
 This incident contributed to the rise of various separatist movements—the Muslim Independence Movement (MIM), Ansar el-Islam, and Union of Islamic Forces and Organizations.
 In 1969, the Moro National Liberation Front (MNLF) was founded on the concept of a Bangsa Moro Republic by a group of educated young Muslims.
 The leader of this group, Nur Misuari, regarded the earlier movements as feudal and oppressive, and employed a Marxist framework to analyze the Muslim condition and the general Philippine situation.
 In 1976, negotiations between the Philippine government and the MNLF in Tripoli resulted in the Tripoli Agreement, which provided for an autonomous region in Mindanao.
 Negotiations resumed in 1977, and the following points were agreed upon: the proclamation of a Presidential Decree creating autonomy in 13 provinces; the creation of a provisional government; and the holding of a referendum in the autonomous areas to determine the administration of the government.
 Nur Misuari was invited to chair the provisional government, but he refused.
 The referendum was boycotted by the Muslims themselves.
-The talks collapsed, and fighting continued (Che Man 1988:146-147).
+The talks collapsed and fighting continued (Che Man 1988:146-147).

 When Corazon C. Aquino became president, a new constitution, which provided for the creation of autonomous regions in Mindanao and the Cordilleras, was ratified.
 On 1 August 1989, Republic Act 673 or the Organic Act for Mindanao created the Autonomous Region in Muslim Mindanao (ARMM), which encompasses Maguindanao, Lanao del Sur, Sulu, and Tawi-Tawi.

 Language

 The Maguindanao language is the native language of the Maguindanaons.
 Aside from this, most are able to speak Filipino, and English in varying levels of fluency.
+Arabic is also used among madrasah-educated Maguindanaons, being the liturgical language of Islam, a religion of most Maguindanaons.
+It is also spoken and understood fluently by Maguindanaon expatriates in the Middle East.

-Arabic, a Central Semitic language, is spoken by a small minority of the Maguindanaon people, being the liturgical language of Islam.
-Most Maguindanaons however, are not fluent beyond its religious uses.
+Maguindanaon residents of both Soccsksargen and the rest of Mindanao can speak and understand Hiligaynon (main Visayan language in the former) and to the some extent, Cebuano and Ilocano along with their own native language since Mindanao (particularly in Soccsksargen) is a melting pot of cultures, resulting from southward migration from Luzon and Visayas since the 20th century.